-A Shop Vac is a lifesaver for cleaning up those inevitable workplace messes.
-These industrial vaccuums can pick up large liquid spills as well as dry debris, such as sawdust.
-Some clever guys also use their Shop Vacs to pick up snow from their doorstep.
+A Shop-Vac is a lifesaver for cleaning up those inevitable workplace messes.
+These industrial vacuums can pick up large liquid spills as well as dry debris, such as sawdust.
+Some clever guys also use their Shop-Vacs to pick up snow from their doorstep.
 The possibilities are endless.
-Your garage or workspace can only benefit by owning a Shop Vac.
+Your garage or workspace can only benefit by owning a Shop-Vac.

 Speaking of snowfall, a shovel is another must have tool.
 Whether you shoveling snow from a pathway, digging a hole or gardening, a shovel makes the job a little easier.
 Shovels can also be used for lifting dirt, gravel and other materials.
 There are different types of shovels, but they are all made of the same concept: a long handle with a broad shaped scoop blade at the end.

 If there was an anti-construction tool every man should own this would be it.
 Meet the sledgehammer, a brute force wrecking tool that destroys anything and everything in its path.
 A hammer on steroids.
 Things like drywall, wood studs, and even concrete are no match for this heavy-hitter.
 If you can swing it, you can smash it.

 From cutting deck boards to angling ceiling and wall baseboards, the sliding miter saw is a must-have tool for every man.
 In comparison to say the jigsaw or circular saw, the miter gives you a perfect cut that screams precise craftmanship.
 Hard to cut angles are a breeze, while straight lines are as simple as it gets.